FornaxAI/RNet/README.md

 ### Example image of RNet's predictions on road lanes
 ![Image of RNet's predictions](https://github.com/FornaxAI/RNet/blob/main/imgs/RNet%20Predictions.jpg)

+### 🆕 What's new with FornaxAI's RNet v0.3?
+- RNet trained with more data.
+This helps model to find road lanes better on real world examples.
+- RNet's predictions about road lanes go through a new filter.
+In this way, the locations of the road lanes can be determined better.

 ### Training FornaxAI's RNet

 - RNet uses it's own special algorithm to find ground truth of given video.
 By using that, we don't need to specify the road lane markings manually.